ststolz/Peer-Grading-Tool/README.md

 # Why do I need this plugin

 Teachers should give students the chance to assess work of others.
 This offers an additional way of learning and reflection process.
-Also studies show that it can yield gains in the cognitive, social, affective and transferable skill. ([Topping, 1998][topping_1998])  In usual class sizes this is hardly possible because of time limitations.
+Also studies show that it can yield gains in the cognitive, social, affective and transferable skill (Topping, 1998]).
+In usual class sizes this is hardly possible because of time limitations.
 This is where *Peer-Grading Tool* comes into play and helps making it possible.

+The process can involve grading and feedback.
+This tool is focused on making the grading process more efficient.
+But it can also be used to give peer feedback in addition to grades.

 Provided you - the teacher - have a list of Gmail Addresses of your students, you are one klick away to automate this process: